SitiNurnawalJahro/ListView_nawal_P5/README.md

 Flutter Project - ListView, Navigation, and Profile Page

-## About
+## 📱 About This Project
-A simple Flutter application for learning UI, navigation, and list view.
+This project is a simple Flutter application for learning UI, navigation, and list view.

-## Features
+## 🚀 Features
 - Profile Page UI
 - ListView with navigation
 - Detail page (Pertemuan Page)
-- Bottom navigation bar
+- Bottom Navigation (Profile & List)

+## 🛠️ Built With
+- Flutter
+- Dart
+- salomon_bottom_bar package

-## Developer
+## 👩‍💻 Developer
 Siti Nurnawal Jahro

+---

+💡 This project is created for learning Flutter basic UI and navigation.